Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 New York Subway| ©Norbert Stening

-The Whitney is easily accessible by bicycle, subway, bus and cab....
+The Whitney is easily accessible by bike, subway, bus and cab....
 For most, the easiest way to get to the Whitney Museum (located at 99 Gansevoort Street) is to use the New York City subway.

 You can take the A, C, E and L lines (get off at the 14th St stop).
 The price of a single ticket is about 2,60 €.
 Here you have this subway map so you can move around the Big Apple without any problem.